Chinch-Bug/clangen-genemod/docs/dev/code/content-adding.md

 },
 ```

-After that, we can go and add the button to the Make Warren Screen.
+After that, we can go and add the button to the Make clan screen.
 Navigate to "scripts/screens/MakeClanScreen.py".
 You'll be editing the "refresh_selected_camp", "handle_choose_background_key" and "handle_choose_background" functions.
 Let's find "refresh_selected_camp" with Ctrl + F by searching for one of the existing burrow names + "_tab".
 Like: `wasteland_tab`.

 Each biome will have an if-statement like this: